Homes for Sale in Beverly Hills

 This page contains all Beverly Hills real estate but you can also view homes over $2M by visiting the Beverly Hills luxury homes page.

 Beverly Hills is an independently incorporated city located within Los Angeles County.
-Often associated with the famous zip code of 90210 since it contains the city's most expensive and exclusive real estate, Beverly Hills also includes the zip codes of 90209, 90211, 90212, and 90213.
+Often associated with the famous zip code of 90210 since it contains the city's most expensive and exclusive enclaves in the Los Angeles area, Beverly Hills also includes the zip codes of 90209, 90211, 90212, and 90213.